Siv3D/siv3d.docs/en-us/docs/samples/image.md

 		while (System::Update())
 		{
-			if (modeIndex == 0) // ペン
+			if (modeIndex == 0) // Pen
 			{
 				if (MouseL.pressed())
 				{
-					// 書き込む線の始点は直前のフレームのマウスカーソル座標
-					// （初回はタッチ操作時の座標のジャンプを防ぐため、現在のマウスカーソル座標にする）
+					// Starting point of the line to draw is the mouse cursor position from the previous frame
-					const Point from = (MouseL.down() ?
+					// (Use current mouse cursor position for the first time to prevent coordinate jumps during touch operations) const Point from = (MouseL.down() ?
 Cursor::Pos() : Cursor::PreviousPos());

-					// 書き込む線の終点は現在のマウスカーソル座標
-					const Point to = Cursor::Pos();
+					// Ending point of the line to draw is the current mouse cursor position const Point to = Cursor::Pos();

-					// image に線を書き込む
+					// Draw line to image
 					Line{ from, to }.overwrite(image, static_cast<int32>(penThickness), penColor, Antialiased::No);

-					// 書き込み終わった image でテクスチャを更新
+					// Update texture with the drawn image texture.fill(image);
-					texture.fill(image);
 				}
 				else if (MouseR.pressed())